Planck 2015 results. XIV. Dark energy and modified gravity: Results

 If the dark energy is not a cosmological constant with $w=-1$ then there is no reason why $w$ should remain constant.
 In order to test a time-varying equation of state, we expand $w(a)$ in a Taylor series.
 The first order corresponds to the $\{w_0,w_a\}$ case, also discussed in \cite{planck2014-a15}:

-We use the parameterized post-Friedmann (PPF) model of \cite{Hu:2007pj} and \cite{Fang:2008sn} to allow for values $w < -1$.
+We use the parameterized post-Friedmann (PPF) model of \cite{Hu:2007pj} and \cite{Fang:2008sn} to allow for values $w < -1$ (note that there is another PPF formalism discussed in \cite{2014PhRvD..89b4026B}).
 Marginalized posterior distributions for $w_0$, $w_a$, $H_0$ and $\sigma_8$ are shown in Fig.~\ref{fig:w1D} and the corresponding 2D contours can be found in Fig.~\ref{fig:w2D_wwa} for $w_a$ vs $w_0$ and for $\sigma_8$ vs $\Omm$.
 Results from \planckTTonly +\lowTEB+BSH data are shown in blue and corresponds to the combination we consider the most secure, which in this case also gives the strongest constraints.
 This is expected, since the BAO and SNe data included in the BSH combination provide the best constraints on the background expansion rate.

 Results for weak lensing (WL) and redshift space distortions (RSD) are also shown, both separately and combined.
 The constraints from these probes are weaker, since we are considering a smooth dark energy model where the perturbations are suppressed on small scales.
 While the WL data appear to be in slight tension with \lcdm, according to the green contours shown in \fig{\ref{fig:w2D_wwa}}, the difference in total $\chi^2$ between the best-fit in the $\{w_0,w_a\}$ model and in \lcdm\ for \planckTT +WL is $\Delta \chi^2 = -5.6$, which is not very significant for 2 extra parameters (for normal errors a $2\,\sigma$ deviation corresponds to a $\chi^2$ absolute difference of 6.2).
 The WL contributes a $\Delta\chi^2$ of $-2.0$ and the $\Delta\chi^2_{\rm{CMB}} = -3.3$ (virtually the same as when using \planckTT\ alone, for which $\Delta\chi^2_{\rm{CMB}} = -3.2$, which seems to indicate that WL is not in tension with \planckTT\ within a ($w_0, w_a$) cosmology).
 However, as also discussed in \cite{planck2014-a15}, these data combinations prefer very high values of $H_0$, which is visible also in the third panel of \fig{\ref{fig:w1D}}.
 The combination \planckTT+BSH, on the other hand, is closer to \lcdm, with a total $\chi^2$ difference between ($w_0, w_a$) and \lcdm\ of only $-0.8$.
 We also show in Fig.~\ref{fig:w_reconstructed} the equation of state reconstructed as a function of redshift from the linear expansion in the scale factor $a$ for different combinations of data.